 Section 25d (12) of the German Banking Act (Kreditwesengesetz - KWG) requires the Supervisory Board to oversee that the remuneration systems for senior management and employees are appropriately structured.
-This is done via an annual review of the remuneration systems carried out by the Supervisory Board and the Management Board.
-This exercise brings together representatives of Human Resources, the internal control units and the Remuneration Officer, as well as external legal advisors and remuneration consultants.
+This is done on an ongoing basis, and is formally noted in an annual review of the remuneration systems carried out separately by both the Supervisory Board and the Management Board.
+This exercise brings together representatives of Human Resources, the internal control units and the Remuneration Officer, as well as external remuneration consultants.
 The aim is to assess the appropriateness of the Group's remuneration strategy, the remuneration systems developed on this basis, and the remuneration paid to the members of the Management Board and the employees.